Defending electronic piracy and unauthorized streaming clients since 2003....Call now 631 274 4610

 It is very important to note that the signal provider (or rights owner) enjoys a unilateral (one-sided) right to both attorney fees and expenses such as court filing fees.
 That is: once a lawsuit commences, and if the claimant wins, the claimant has a legal right to make the defendant pay for claimant’s attorney.
 However, if defendant wins, defendant has no such right.
 (Doesn't sound fair, does it?
 However, it is true!)

 I understand that it is disconcerting to be suddenly and unwillingly cast into a situation you do not understand.
-Moreover, the law relevant to these piracy proceedings is both complex and esoteric.
+Moreover, the law relevant to these piracy proceedings is both complex and esoteric (no less than four separate federal statutes are typically involved) .
 In fact, many of my clients are actually other lawyers, who, having been called upon by one of their regular clients for help in this kind of situation, require my assistance to first understand the issues themselves - and also discover what a fair settlement should be.

-Rights owners in unlawful commercial exhibition cases significantly overvalue their claim, demanding multiples of what the claim, if litigated, would prove to be worth.
-Demands of $10,000 to $15,000, and even more, are common.
-But, you should understand that these are fact sensitive cases, and factual circumstances weigh directly into the value of the case against you, and therefore, the value of a fair settlement.
-Having represented defendants in hundreds of these cases, I know how to weigh the factual circumstances in order to get you the best possible settlement.
-Moreover, it is extremely difficult to negotiate your own settlement without making admissions.
-In any event, I can typically get a much better settlement for you.
-Those of you who would like me to significantly improve the terms of their settlement should submit my Consultation and Settlement Retainer.
+Rights owners in unlawful commercial exhibition cases tend to significantly overvalue their claims, demanding multiples of what the claim, if litigated, would prove to be worth.
+Five digit demands are common.
+But these are fact sensitive cases, and factual circumstances weigh directly into the value of a fair settlement.
+Having represented defendants in hundreds of these cases, I know how to get you the best possible settlement - and bear in mind: It is extremely difficult to negotiate your own settlement without making admissions.
+Here's my Consultation and Settlement Retainer.